kolonialno/api-docs/README.md

     curl -H "Accept: application/json" -H "Content-Type: application/json" -H "User-Agent: <YOUR-USER-AGENT>/1.0" -H "X-Client-Token: <YOUR-CLIENT-TOKEN>" https://kolonial.no/api/v1/products/9329/

+## Usage

+All requests require that the `User-Agent` and `X-Client-Token` headers are set.
+These are unique for the developers participating in the beta, so please do not share these.
+That said, we would really love if you open sourced your code!

+We return JSON on all endpoints, and expect it as input.
+Remember to set the `Accept` and `Content-Type` headers accordingly.

+### Authentication

+Some endpoints requires that the user is authenticated.
+To acquire a session token, use the login endpoint and save the returned `sessionid` for use with subsequent requests.
+The session is valid for a very long time.

+To access authenticated URLs, set the HTTP header `Cookie: sessionid=<token>`.

+    POST /api/v1/user/login/
+        {"username": "", "password": ""}

+    POST /api/v1/user/logout/

-## Anonymous requests
+## Endpoints

 ### Product categories

-To get a list of all product categories:
+Get a list of all product categories.
+The product category ID can be used to obtain all products in a given _child_ category:

     GET /api/v1/productcategories/

-The product category ID can be used to obtain all products in a given child category:

     GET /api/v1/productcategories/<product_category_id>/

 ### Search

-The search endpoint can be used for both text queries and barcodes.
+The main search endpoint can be used for both text queries and numeric barcodes.

+    GET /api/v1/search/?q=mango
+    GET /api/v1/search/recipes/?q=pasta

+### Recipes

+These are some of the recipe related endpoints:

+    GET /api/v1/recipes/
+    GET /api/v1/recipes/<recipe_id>/
-    GET /api/v1/search/?q=banan
+    GET /api/v1/recipes/plans/current/

-## Authenticated requests

-Some endpoints require that the user is authenticated.
+These endpoints are personal for the user and requires authentication:

-### Obtaining a session token

-Acquire a session token with the login endpoint:
+    GET  /api/v1/recipes/likes/
+    GET  /api/v1/recipes/purchased/

-    POST /api/v1/user/login/
+    POST /api/v1/recipes/<recipe_id>/like-toggle/
-    {"username": "", "password": ""}

-If successful, returns a `sessionid` which can be used for subsequent requests.
-This is valid for a long time.

-To access authenticated URLs, set HTTP header `Cookie: sessionid=<token>`.

-### Authenticated endpoints
+### Cart

-Returns the current user's cart with full product contents:
+Manipulating the cart contents requires authentication.
+The `quantity` field adjusts the quantity currently in the cart.

     GET /api/v1/cart/

-Update cart contents:

     POST /api/v1/cart/items/
+        {"items": [{
-    {"items": [{"product_id": 9329, "quantity": 2}]}
+            "product_id": 9329, "quantity": 2,

-The `quantity` field adjusts the quantity currently in the cart.
+            "product_id": 15163, "quantity": -1
+        }]}

+    POST /api/v1/cart/clear/

 ## Deprecated fields

-These fields will be removed at a later date, please make use of the new fields as soon as possible:
+These fields will be removed soon, please make use of the new fields as soon as possible:

 ### Product entries